New Student Scholarships

 The Georgia HERO Scholarship Program is funded by state appropriations.
 The maximum amount awarded to an eligible student is $2,000 per Award Year.
 The award amount is subject to change during the Award Year.

 The Scholarship for Engineering Education for Minorities (MSEE) program offers financial assistance to Georgia residents who are enrolled in an engineering program of study approved by the Engineering Accreditation Commission of the Accrediting Board of Engineering and Technology (ABET).
 The purpose of the program is to attract minority undergraduate students into the engineering profession and to increase the number of qualified engineers in Georgia.
 MSEE is a service cancelable loan that can be used for tuition, room and board, or other educational expenses.
 In return, students agree to work in Georgia after graduation in an engineering-related field for a reduction in the loan's balance.
+These funds are limited.

 Contact a financial aid counselor for other requirements and further information, (912) 478-5413.
 Additional restrictions may apply.
 The above is based on the most recent information from the Georgia Student Finance Commission and is subject to change.